letuhao/image-viewer/docs/04-testing/TEST_EXECUTION_SUMMARY.md

 - Cache cleanup (CleanupExpiredCacheAsync, CleanupOldCacheAsync)

 ### Notes
-- Some test failures are expected as they test against actual service implementations that return default values instead of mocked data
+- All tests now passing after fixing service implementations to use repository data instead of hardcoded values
+- Fixed reflection-based property setting for test data and implemented fallback values for edge cases
 - Tests provide comprehensive coverage of performance monitoring and optimization features
 - All tests use proper mocking and follow established testing patterns